Music Technology for Beginners

 - Tutor: Karina Townsend

-This lively music technology course for beginners aims to introduce you to new technologies for music making including music programming and sound recording.
+This 10-week music technology course for beginners aims to introduce you to new technologies for music-making including music programming and sound recording.

 Topics of study will include:

 - music programming using a range of freely available software;